microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/remove_lob_apps.md

+### Description
-Remove an app from your organization's app catalog (aka. tenant app catalog) with the given ID.
+Remove the app from your organization's app catalog (aka. tenant app catalog).
+To remove your app from your Organization's app catalog, specify 'Organization' as the distributionMethod in the resource  [TeamsCatalogApp](../resources/teamscatalogapp.md)

 #### Permissions
 One of the following permissions is required to call this API.
 Only Global Administrators can call this API.
 To learn more, including how to choose permissions, see [Permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference).